 - Some people may not want to mess with an extra hardware device

 - USB flash drives only adds 90 minutes of video to rewind.

-Digital antenna channels like MeTV, Cozi TV, Heroes & Icons and more can be added to your Roku device via your digital antenna.
+Digital antenna channels like MeTV, Cozi TV, Heroes and Icons, and more can be added to your Roku device via your digital antenna.
 Some of these channels also have free live feeds from their own, including Comet and others.